foxron/semistandard/README.md

 ### One Semicolon for the Dark Lord on his dark throne

-All the goodness of [feross/standard] with semicolons sprinkled on top.
+All the goodness of [feross/standard] and [Flet/semistandard] with 4 space indents.

 ## Install